pleabargain/EnglishHelpsYourCareer/topic sleep.md

 # questions
-- What Are Your Sleep Habits?
+- What are your sleep habits?
-- How Much of a Priority Do You Make Sleep?
+- How much of a priority do you make sleep?
-- Do You Get Enough Sleep?
+- Do you get enough sleep?
 - What do you think are your optimum hours of sleep to be fully energized?
 - Do you currently suffer from a sleeping disorder?
-Have you ever?
+- Have you ever had a sleeping disorder?

 # statements
-I'm usually very tired by the end of the day.
+- I'm usually very tired by the end of the day.
+- Sometimes I don't get enough sleep.

 # dialogues
 ---